API keys and integrations

 - Check key hasn't been revoked

-- Ensure Bearer prefix in header
+- Ensure X-API-KEY header is included

 Permission denied